Examples

 When the Owner Still Has to Ask Around for Status

-This example shows what a better visibility layer does when the business already has data, but not one operating view the owner can actually trust.
+This example shows what a better visibility layer does when the business already has data, but not one view the owner can actually trust.

 Leadership still reconstructs status manually